LimePoint/opschain/docs/reference/concepts.md

 A change is the application of an action from a specific commit in the project's Git repository, to a particular project environment.
 A step will be created for the change action, with additional steps created for each child action it requests.

 Only one change can be running in an environment at a time.
 Changes will sit in the `pending` state whilst waiting for the existing change to finish.

+## Automated Change Rule

+An automated change rule allows the automated creation and execution of a change.

+They exist to facilitate [automated deployments](#automated-deployment) and in the future will enable scheduled deployments.

+### Automated Deployment

+An automated deployment is a type of [automated change rule](#automated-change-rule) that creates a change in a particular environment in response to changes in a project's Git repository.

+Automated deployments mean that OpsChain will poll the project Git repository looking for new commits and will create a new change in the targeted environment if a Git ref changes in the project's Git repository.

+See [Setting up an Automated Deployment](../automated_deployment.md) for a guide on how to create an automated deployment.

+### Scheduled Deployment

+A scheduled deployment is a type of [automated change rule](#automated-change-rule) that creates a change in a particular environment based on a [cron schedule](https://crontab.guru/).
+The cron schedule supports the [fugit cron format](https://github.com/floraison/fugit#fugitcron).

+Scheduled deployment rules support optional repetition.

+See the [Scheduled Deployment Rules](../automated_deployment.md#scheduled-deployment-rules) section of the [Setting up an Automated Deployment](../automated_deployment.md) guide to learn more.

 ## Controller